kevinslin/dendron-flowers/vault/flower.anemone.md

 # Anemone
 ![](/assets/images/2020-07-30-16-58-03.png)

 Anemone's are everywhere.
-In fact, did you know every flower was actually an amenome?
+In fact, did you know every flower was actually an anemone